This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Yes!
 The flavors become more intense the longer they marinate.
 Up to 7 days gives the boldest flavor.

 Absolutely!
-Kids love the bright colors and sweet fruity flavor, but keep in mind they do have added sugar.
+Kids love the bright colors and sweet, fruity flavor, but keep in mind that they do contain added sugar.

-Yes, but whole pickles may take longer to absorb the flavor fully.
+Yes, but whole pickles may take longer to fully absorb the flavor.
 Slice them for faster results.

 No, this recipe is not designed for canning.
 It is meant for short-term refrigerator storage only.